Scala & Kolacny Brothers: Recent years

 In February 2012, Scala & Kolacny Brothers performed with Francesco Renga at the Sanremo Music Festival.
 Their single "Engel" was featured in the trailer for the horror movie, The Possession, starring Kyra Sedgwick and Jeffrey Dean Morgan.
 The group sang the "Greek National Anthem" at the 2012 Summer Olympics closing ceremony on 12 August 2012.
 Also In 2012, their version of Damien Rice's "Blower's Daughter" was featured in the final scene of the season 3 episode 8 "Glass Spider" of the USA Network show Covert Affairs.

 In January 2013, the group's version of Metallica's "Nothing Else Matters" was featured in the television trailer for the film Zero Dark Thirty.
 In February 2013, their version of "The Beautiful People (song)" was used in both the extended and short TV spots for the film Beautiful Creatures.
 In March 2013, their version of The Mamas & the Papas "California Dreamin'" was featured prominently in a commercial for the California State Lottery Powerball.

 In March 2014, their version of "Nothing Else Matters" was played at the end of the pilot episode of NBC's new drama Crisis.
 The same song was used in a promo for NBC's Heroes Reborn.
 Also in 2014, their version of "Creep" was featured at the end of the documentary Kids for Cash.

 In 2015, the group was asked to make a custom music track for the trailers of the long-awaited new video game Evolve.
 They recorded a cover (arranged specially for the trailer) of "Ready Or Not" by The Fugees.

 In 2016, their version of "Creep" was used in a Criminal Minds episode.
 Gotham also featured their version of "Górecki" in Season 2.
 A television advertisement in the U.S. for PlayStation 4 featured their cover of The Eurythmics' "Sweet Dreams (Are Made of This)."

 In 2020, their version of "I Touch Myself" accompanied the opening scene of Sex Education season two.

 Also in 2020, their version of R.E.M's "The One I Love" was used in the final scene of the season 3 episode "Unsaid" of The Good Doctor, as well as in the series finale "The Last War" (Season 7, episode 16) of CW's The 100.

 In 2021, their version of Perfect Day by Lou Reed was used in a first teaser trailer for an upcoming movie Spencer by Pablo Larrain, with Kristen Stewart as a lead.

 In 2021, their version of "Champagne Supernova" by Oasis was used in the finale episode of Lucifer (TV series).

 In 2024, their version of "Everything in Its Right Place" by Radiohead was used in the trailer of the Netflix series 3 Body Problem (TV series).

+In 2026, their version of "California Dreamin'" by The Mamas & The Papa's was used in season 1, episode 3 (Daisy) in the Hulu series The Testaments.